 Any correspondence from the Office will be directed to the patent owner at the address indicated in the file of the patent for which supplemental examination is requested, pursuant to 37 CFR 1.33(c), regardless of the address of the person filing the request.
-If the patent owner wishes the Office to direct correspondence regarding the supplemental examination proceeding to an address other than the official correspondence address of record in the file of the patent, then the patent owner must file a change of correspondence address in the file of the patent.
+If the patent owner wishes the Office to direct correspondence regarding the supplemental examination proceeding to an address of record in the file of the patent, then the patent owner must file a change of correspondence address in the file of the patent.
 A change of correspondence address should also be filed in the supplemental examination proceeding.
 See MPEP § 2805.